PaddlePaddle/PaddleRS/docs/cases/csc_cd_en.md

 ## Competition Introduction

-"China Software Cup" College Students Software Design Competition is a public welfare competition for Chinese students.
+"China Software Cup" College Students Software Design Competition is a public welfare competition for chinese students.
 It is a competition in the 2021 National College Students Competition list.
 The competition is co-sponsored by the Ministry of Industry and Information Technology, the Ministry of Education and the People's Government of Jiangsu Province.
 It is committed to guiding Chinese school students to actively participate in software scientific research activities, enhancing self-innovation and practical ability, and cultivating more high-end and outstanding talents for Chinese software and information technology service industry.
 In 2022, Baidu Paddle will host Group A and Group B. This race is called Group A.

 [Competition official website link](https://aistudio.baidu.com/aistudio/competition/detail/151/0/introduction)